AnandPulkit/hack-fest/README.md

 # hack-fest
 this repo is for hactoberfest
 # Add
-Add something in this repo foe fest
+Add something in this repo for fest